11 Social Media Marketing Tips for Your Brand

 Tip 11: Go Easy On The Sales Pitch

 Subtle sell is the best sell.
-No need to be too aggressive and pushy about it.
+No need to be too aggressive and pushy about your sales pitch.
 Sure it is important the people know what you want or what products you offer, but no need to push the service and price into each post.

 The goal of social media marketing is to create a presence, a rapport with your online audience.
-With time you will become an authoritative brand in the field and potential customers will be coming to you with buyer intent, without you pushing them into it.
+With time you will become an authoritative brand in the field and potential customers will be coming to you with buyer intent, without you pushing them into it with your sales pitch.

 Provide your followers with new information, invite them to various events and online courses building that connection.